I have led from the inside, not from the sidelines.

 - Bring pattern recognition grounded in lived, cross-cultural leadership.

-- Work with what is actually happening: identity, pressure, and the cost of success.
+- Work with what is actually happening: behavioral patterns, decision-making dynamics, and the cost of sustained high performance.

 Space to get real, and a way to move forward.